solliancenet/azure-machine-learning-service-labs/lab-2/azure-notebooks/README.md

 2. In the project expand the folder `02-model-management`.
 3. Expand the `data` folder.
 This folder contains the CSV file `UsedCars_Affordability.csv` which contains the complete data set with labels (Affordable is 1 for affordable, 0 for not affordable).
 4. Expand `training`.
 This folder contains train.py which will be used later in the lab to train the model using a remote cluster provided by Azure Batch AI.
-5. To run a lab, you can start your project to run on “Free Compute”.
+5. To run a lab, you can start your project to run on the `DLVM` you created as part of setup in `lab-0`.
 6. Open `02_model_management.ipynb`.
 This is the Python notebook you will step thru executing in this lab.
-7. Confirm that Python 3.6 is set as your kernel for your notebook.
+7. Confirm that `Python 3.6 – AzureML` is set as your kernel for your notebook.

 ## Exercise 2 - Train a simple model locally
 This lab builds upon the lessons learned in the previous lab, but is self contained so you work thru this lab without having to run a previous lab.
 As such Steps 1, 2 and 3 in the lab are not explored in detail as their goal is to setup a few experiment runs, which was covered in detail in Lab 1.